zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 }
 ```

 Though uncontrolled components are typically easier to implement since you just grab the value from the DOM using refs, it's typically recommended that you favor controlled components over uncontrolled components.
-The main reasons for this are that controlled components support instant field validation, allow you to conditionally disable/enable buttons, and enforce input formats.
+The main reasons for this are that controlled components support instant field validation, allow you to conditionally disable/enable buttons, enforce input formats, and are more "the React way".

 ***